-Doing the fix and flip thing can produce large amounts of cash in a relatively short period of time.
+Doing the fix-and-flip thing can produce large amounts of cash in a relatively short period of time.
 Profits can increase if you are handy with home repair and improvement tasks and can do most or all of the work yourself.

 Owning Rental Properties

-Also, not all tenants are responsible, respectful members of society who will value your property as much as you do and pay the rent on time – or at all.
+Also, not all tenants are responsible, respectful members of society who will value your property as much as you do.

 Yes, there are safeguards you can put in place to increase your chance of getting a good tenant.

 Of course, you could hire a property management company to do all of the dirty work for you.

 Fixing and Flipping Properties

-Fix and flip real estate investing can have its own set of problems.
+Being a Fix and flip real estate investor can have its own set of problems.
 First, there’s the work involved in finding and then fixing up the property.

 After the property is fixed (usually costing several thousands of dollars) you’ve got to sell it and pay realtor fees.

 Large Down Payments Needed

 On top of that, most mortgage lenders require that real estate investment deals have at least twenty to thirty percent down payment before they’ll fund the deal.

-This is not to say that traditional real estate investing isn’t for you.
+This is not to say that traditional real estate projects aren’t for you.
 Only you can decide whether or not you want to own brick-and-mortar properties.

 Due Diligence Limitations – Banking on the Expertise of Others